siraajkudtarkar/CS167/Labs/Lab8/CS167_Lab8.md

    <p align="center"><img src="./images/start-sample-cluster.png" style="width:678px;"/></p>

+   Make sure you see `INFO: Cluster started and is ACTIVE.` in the output.

    To confirm that AsterixDB is running, point your web browser to the link [http://127.0.0.1:19006](http://127.0.0.1:19006).
 You should see AsterixDB interface as shown below.

    <p align="center"><img src="./images/asterixdb-web-interface.png" style="width:792px;"/></p>

    You can now close this terminal window if you want.

+   Note: if you see errors starting/restarting AsterixDB, you can try shuting down AsterixDB first.
+See [VII.
+Stop AsterixDB](#vii-stop-asterixdb) for the command.

 ---